troglobit/finit/README.rst

 and the likes) finit reads its configuration from /etc/finit.conf, see the source code for available options.

-Try out the examples/finit.conf for a Debian 6.0 example configuration capable of service monitoring SSH, sysklogd, gdm and a console getty!
+When running ''make install'' no default ''/etc/finit.conf'' will be provided since the system requirements differ too much.
+Try out the Debian 6.0 example /usr/share/doc/finit/finit.conf configuration that is capable of service monitoring SSH, sysklogd, gdm and a console getty!